Skip to Main Content

 Peranakan cooking in Penang has always occupied a different register from its Singapore counterpart.
 Where Singapore's version of Nyonya cuisine has increasingly moved toward fine-dining reformatting, as seen at Candlenut or the more recent Pangium, George Town's strongest practitioners tend to argue for the home-kitchen tradition rather than against it.
 Restaurants like Auntie Gaik Lean's Old School Eatery and Bibik's Kitchen have built their reputations precisely by maintaining the domestic scale and generational recipe logic that larger operations tend to smooth away.

-This is a restaurant whose peer set is not the modern Malaysian dining scene represented by, say, Dewakan in Kuala Lumpur, but rather the cluster of Penang houses keeping Nyonya recipes in active, cooking conversation.
+This is a restaurant whose comparable set is not the modern Malaysian dining scene represented by, say, Dewakan in Kuala Lumpur, but rather the cluster of Penang houses keeping Nyonya recipes in active, cooking conversation.
 Ivy's Nyonya Cuisine and Flower Mulan occupy related territory on the city's Peranakan map.

 The Cooking: Restraint as a Method